MJoergen/nexys4ddr/dyoc/ep1_-_Hello_World/README.md

 The toolchain needs to know which pins on the FPGA to use, and for this we must refer to the [page 7](https://reference.digilentinc.com/_media/reference/programmable-logic/nexys-4-ddr/nexys-4-ddr_sch.pdf) on the hardware schematic diagram of the particular board used.
 All pin locations must be specified.
 They are defined in lines 5-16 in comp.xdc.
+The comments at the end of each line refers to the signal name used in the hardware schematic diagram.
+The corresponding signal names are defined in lines 7-11 in comp.vhd.
 The toolchain also needs to know the clock frequencies used in the design.
 These are described in lines 18-20 in comp.xdc.
-The corresponding signal names are defined in lines 7-11 in comp.vhd.

 ## Build files
 Finally we write a small tcl-script, which is needed by the Vivado tool.
 Notice